AfuLD/p2p-copy/README.md

 ## Notes

 ```
-For local tests use ws://localhost:8765; WSS on 443 will follow later (requires privileges and TLS).
+For local tests use ws://localhost:8765

-The receiver has no --encrypt/--compress flags; the sender decides (the protocol will negotiate that later).
+wss:// requires certificates, port 443 requires elevated privileges.

-chunk_size is internal and not configurable via the CLI.
+The receiver and sender need the same code and --encrypt usage.
 ```